dotnet/csharplang/proposals/roles.md

 TODO confirm we don't want extension type lookup here, since we didn't do any extension method lookup previously.
+TODO we want to adjust the rules (either base type or member lookup or other) to find `UnderlyingType.ToString` instead of `object.ToString` when inside an extension/role.

 #### Member access